Defining a New Public Engagement Process for Placeless Participation

 - How will this help us to accept, reject, reframe, and define the opportunities offered?”

 Without a doubt, an emotional coil forms to represent the impossibilities.
 Some will call it the camel’s nose, others – the elephant.
 Whatever people want to call it, the rise of several small groups will begin to examine all sides of the thing.
-Encouraging self-assignment through a consultation process gives the go-ahead to poke and prod it just enough to discover the actions available to kill the potential for apathy.
+Encouraging self-assignment through consultation gives the go-ahead to poke and prod it just enough to discover the actions available to kill the potential for apathy.

 Completing a fair summary of newly discovered information from recent events reveals the probability of moving too quickly.
 The process stops because of sweeping generalizations, placation, or other feelings that slide a crisis.
 The lack of human resources, skill, and cash, you name it.
 To help control the speed of participation, I recommend participant leaders develop the means to introduce the following consultations: